dzmaj/EventTrackerProject/README.md

 ## Overview and Lessons Learned
 For this project, I created a database for tracking job applications.
 The database consists of two tables: one for job applications, and one for updates to the status of those applications.

-For now this project does not have a front end.
+There is a single page front end that allows for basic CRUD operations on the job table.
+It displays a dynamic table of the jobs currently in the database.
+Clicking on one of the rows will change which job is currently active in the detail view.

+The detail view will display the current information for a job in a form where it can be updated.
+The job can also be deleted here.
+There is also a separate form for creating a brand new job.

+There is also a separate table to aggregate the total number of jobs for each location.

-This project went faster than I expected, Spring data repositories cut out a lot of the work.
+This project went faster than I expected on the back end, Spring data repositories cut out a lot of the work.
 I did feel like I improved from previous work with REST controllers by being more consistent with which logic I put into the service implementations and which logic in the controllers.
 The most time consuming part overall was testing.

+The front end portion of this project was my first full project with javascript, and was more difficult and time consuming than I anticipated.
+I did not have time to make the front end as extensive as the back.
+I also struggled more with figuring out the overall structure of the front end than with the syntax and logic of individual functions.

+Dealing with asynchronicity in particular gave me trouble.
+Initially I was trying to call a function for a XMLHttpRequest, and follow it with another function to update the display of data, which was not giving me the results I expected because I was not accounting for the XHR leaving the stack and then that data not being updated until after it had gone through the event loop.

 ## Technologies Used
 - Spring Boot